jcb91/IPython-notebook-extensions-wiki/Codefolding.md

 ![](https://raw.github.com/ipython-contrib/IPython-notebook-extensions/master/wiki-images/codefolding_indent_folded_2.png)

-### Bracked Folding
+### Bracket Folding
-For other languages like Javascript using brackets to designate code blocks.
-This works e.g. for Javascript in using the `%%javsscript` magic in a codecell.
+Other languages like Javascript use brackets to designate code blocks.
+Codefolding is supported for Javascript in using the `%%javsscript` magic in a codecell.

 ### Firstline Comment Folding
 Allows collapsing of Python code cells to a single comment line.
 This is useful for long codecells.
 The algorithm simply looks for a comment in the first line and allows folding in the rest of the cell.